opnsense/docs/source/manual/settingsmenu.rst

 - Ranges can be specified using a dash: ``4-9``

 Available cron jobs are registered in the backend to prevent command injection and privilege escalation.
 These can be found under
 `Command` and may allow an additional `Parameter`.
 Restart and reload actions are self-explanatory.
-They take no parameters are will restart (usually slower stop and start of a process) or reload (usually a faster SIGHUP) the respective service.
+They take no parameters and will restart (usually slower stop and start of a process) or reload (usually a faster SIGHUP) the respective service.
 The availability of restart and reload is subject to their respective services as not all software will support a reload for implementational reasons.